Being the quintessential British stalwart car, the Jaguar XJ serves as a poignant illustration of what constituted ‘the good life’ through the ages.

 Opinions are fragile things, aren´t they?
 Left alone and sheltered from the cold gusts of fact, they thrive but a few small bits of data can destroy them in an instant, like hail shredding the most tender of blossoms.

 The ACEA (European Automobile Manufacturer´s Association) released data for car sales in 2014 recently.
 Automotive News made a bit of a meal of the matter of who would take next-to-top spot Would it be Renault, Opel or Ford who will take the number two position in the future?
 At the moment Ford holds this honour, with just under a million cars sold.
 GM, perhaps because one or two models are below par, sold a bit less again.
-But that part of the story, the cars-as-sports story, didn´t really interest me so much as Continue reading “Lovely, lovely numbers”
+But that part of the story, the cars-as-sports story, didn´t really interest me so much as the way the numbers reset my expectation.
+Continue reading “Lovely, lovely numbers”

 DTW takes a look back at the motoring year and boils it down to a managable lump.
 It must be admitted a lot has happened in the US and Asian markets as well, but we´ll look mostly at European happenings.